 All technology can be used to streamline processes and save time.
 But more advanced technology that integrates sales, labor and scheduling data and tells you how to run your business more efficiently can reduce food costs, optimize labor and increase profits.

 If you are interested in streamlining your operations without costly custom integrations or multiple systems, consider a comprehensive, restaurant-specific management solution.
-Restaurant365 is a cloud-based, back office platform that incorporates accounting and operations into an all-in-one platform that is fully integrated with your POS system, food and beverage vendors, payroll vendor and bank.
-For more information, read our latest e-book, Guide to Restaurant Technology to Scale for Growth.
+Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that is fully integrated with your POS system, food and beverage vendors, payroll vendor and bank.
+For more information, read our e-book, Guide to Restaurant Technology to Scale for Growth.